New-Frontiers-Team/DayZ-NewFrontiers/readme.md

 Run the setup.bat that is inside the scripts folder, it will create the symbolic links and run the first build.

 ## Running
-Download the latest DayZ Server from Steam and copy mpmissions folder and ```serverDZ.cfg``` file to your DayZ gane folder.
+Download the latest DayZ Server from Steam and copy mpmissions folder and ```serverDZ.cfg``` file to your DayZ game folder.

 Change those options on your new ```serverDZ.cfg```:
 ```C